AstronauticsNow.com

 Astronautics Program focus:

 engineers for Space Industry and Government (NASA, Air Force, Navy, Army, DoD, IC, DOE, ...)
-Research and Development Centers
+Research and Development Centers;

 Distance Learning:

-Teaching experience
+Teaching

 First USC student micro-satellite